Foundation Programme: Student Eligibility for study

 “Groups of students who share… particular characteristics where data shows gaps in equality of opportunity in relation to access, success or progression”

-Priority is given to applicants from areas of low participation in higher education (LPN), low household income or low socioeconomic status (based on Acorn and Polar data).
+Priority is given to applicants from areas of low participation in higher education (LPN), low household income or low socioeconomic status (based on Polar data) and applicants from the North East of England.
 Applications from other under-represented groups within higher education and from mature students (over 21 years of age at the start of the course) are also welcomed.

-We will consider Acorn categories 4 or 5 and Polar categories 1 or 2 applicants.
+We will consider applicants from Polar category 1 or 2 postcodes as a priority.
 This classification is based on the home postcode provided in your application.
 Please see the following webpage to see the Polar category of a postcode https://www.officeforstudents.org.uk/data-and-analysis/young-participation-by-area/young-participation-by-postcode/.
-Further information about ACORN categorisation can be found at https://acorn.caci.co.uk/

 Eligible under-represented groups in HE include: